KostasKoutrou/kostaskoutrou.github.io/_posts/2025-12-17-what-is-mde.md

 There are three types of scans in MDAV:

-- Quick Scan: Scan the locations with high probability of having malware registered to start with the system, including registry keys and known Windows startup folders.
+- **Quick Scan**: Scan the locations with high probability of having malware registered to start with the system, including registry keys and known Windows startup folders.
-- Full Scan: Start with a Quick Scan, and then scan all mounted fixed disks and removable and network drives.
+- **Full Scan**: Start with a Quick Scan, and then scan all mounted fixed disks and removable and network drives.
 A Full Scan could take a few hours or days to complete.
-- Custom Scan: Scan what is provided in input.
+- **Custom Scan**: Scan what is provided in input.

 In most cases, the recommended approach is to execute only one Full Scan per endpoint, and then only run Quick Scans, because them together with Real-Time Protection being enabled covers all files in an endpoint.